Online Collaborative Space Build Guide for Slack

 3. You will also receive a notification from Zoom asking to launch your Zoom meeting in a browser window.

-4. If prompted, log into Zoom with your VT Login credentials (VT username and VT secondary factor)
+4. If prompted, log into Zoom with your VT Login credentials (VT username and VT second factor)

 5. Your Zoom meeting window will launch.
 Others in the channel will see that a meeting has started and will be able to join your Zoom meeting.